 Calling all chocolate lovers!
 There is nothing quite like a warm, gooey, fudgy brownie.
 I’ve finally found the homemade Best Gluten & Dairy Free Brownies and I’m so excited to share it with you.
 This is my go to dessert and it is something the whole family will love.
-This recipe only takes 10 minutes to make and you can have warm brownies on the table in under one hour.
+This recipe only is quick, easy and makes for a healthy alternative to regular brownies!
+It only takes 10 minutes to make and you can have warm brownies on the table in under one hour.

 Growing up boxed brownies were my favorite, but they always left me feeling so sick.
 When I found out I had celiac disease and a dairy intolerance everything started to make sense but I often wondered if I would be able to enjoy any of my favorite foods again.
 The truth is you can still enjoy all of the goodies when eating gluten and dairy free, you just have to tweak things a bit!
 This recipe tastes just like one of my favorite childhood treats, yet this modified version leaves me feeling good!